lyze237/gdx-AarthSkins/README.md

 # Example

 Create a file ending in `.aarth`.
-(For example: `Test.aarth`) and fill it with the following lines:
+(For example: `Test.aarth`) and fill it with the following three lines (All paths should be relative to the `.aarth` file):
-1. path to source file
+1. relative path to source file
-2. path to intermediate map file
+2. relative path to map file
-3. path to actual map file
+3. relative path to lookup file

 Examples see here: https://github.com/lyze237/gdx-AarthSkins/tree/main/src/test/resources